Mean dimension explosion of induced homeomorphisms: Metric mean dimension of induced maps

-For the systems that are yet not possible to calculate the mean dimension of its induced hyperspace map, i.e., continuous maps $T: X \to X$ such that $h(T) > 0$, the alternative is to calculate the metric mean dimension.
-It is easier to compute because it relies on the separation of points in the phase space by the acting dynamics.
+For an arbitrary map, $T: X \to X$, the metric mean dimension offers a viable alternative when it is not yet possible to calculate the mean dimension of its induced hyperspace map.
+The calculation of the metric mean dimension is simpler because it relies on how the dynamics separates points in the phase space.